AUMAG/ausankey/docs/index.md

 ```
 ![Image with options](fruits_colordict.png)

+You can combine both approaches to use a colour map for most of the nodes and then override only some of them manually.
+(I.e., the `color_dict` does not need to have entries for all of the labels.)

 The opacity of the flows and nodes can be customised with `flow_alpha` and `node_alpha` respectively:
 ```
 sky.sankey(data,flow_alpha=0.3)